-Syria: 100 killed as bomb hits evacuees
+Syria: 126 killed as bomb hits buses with evacuees, group says

 The explosives-rigged car had been packed with children's food supplies, perhaps to disguise it, a correspondent with SANA reported.

-The convoy that departed Al-Fu'ah and Kafriya is carrying 5,000 people, the Syrian Observatory for Human Rights said.
+The convoy that departed Al-Fu'ah and Kafriya had 5,000 people, the Syrian Observatory for Human Rights said.

 Thousands were leaving Madaya and Zabadani, including more than 2,000 rebel fighters, their families and other civilians, the monitoring group said.